Our Philosophy

 WHY HATHA YOGA?

 "Ha" means Sun, and "Tha" means Moon.
-The solar and the lunar cycles exist in all elements of Nature including us - the human beings.
+The solar and the lunar cycles exist in all elements of Nature including us human beings.
 The human body, like everything else, is made up of the 5 fundamental elements - Space/Ether, Air, Fire, Water and Earth.
 Sun and Moon have a direct effect on these elements.
 Particularly, moon directly affects the water element (our body is approximately 75% water), and sun affects the fire element.
 Also, Sun represents the masculine energy (ambition, dominance, extroversion, aggression, rigidity, etc.), and the moon represents feminine energy (creativity, introversion, contemplation, fluidity, etc.) of Nature.
 The combination of this energy manifest as our physique, health, attitude and personality.
 Physically, the left brain and the right half of the body is Solar part, and right brain and left half of the body is the Lunar part.

 Yoga literally means "to unite".
 Essentially, it means "to harmonize".
 The meaning of Hatha Yoga, now, becomes crystal clear.
 The purpose of Hatha Yoga is to harmonize the masculine and feminine aspects of our existence and it gives techniques for the same.
 Physical postures are but one of the techniques for achieving this.
 The asanas don't have to be hard.
 There are other principles for the practice of Asanas.